What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Early carrots and succession-sown carrots may be ready in July.

-If you are sowing more carrots for later harvests, water the drill before sowing and keep the seedbed damp until germination.
+If sowing more carrots for later harvests, water the drill before sowing and keep the seedbed damp until germination.

 Find our full guide for Harvesting Carrots here.